tremb1ta/telegram_bot_news/README.md

 python bot.py
 ```

-The script will run continuously and post the latest entries from the RSS feeds to the Telegram channels every 1 minute.
-Error messages will be logged to `bot.log`.
+## Note

+-   The bot will only send the first entry of each RSS feed.
+-   The bot will keep track of the links of the entries that have already been sent and will not send duplicates.
+-   The links of the entries sent more than 9 days ago will be deleted from the database.